ibm-cloud-docs/solution-tutorials/vpc-tg-dns-iam.md

    ```
    {: pre}

-1. Provide a DNS CNAME record `shared.widgets.example.com` to identify the load balancer so the applications continue to work without source code changes:
+1. Provide a DNS CNAME record `shared.widgets.example.com` to identify the load balancer, so the applications continue to work without source code changes:

    ```terraform
    # shared.widgets.example.com